arshappleid/template-java-springboot-api/README.md

 Run ```docker compose --profile test up --watch```, which will lauch the server in hot Will have to check container logs, to review the tests of the results.

+Note : You cannot query the API in this mode, this is specifically designed for CI/CD purposes to ensure that it can be ensured that all tests are passing.

 ## How to compile the Source Code for deployment
 Simply ```docker-compose --profile prod up```, after copying down the source code, and ensuring that docker is installed on the production server.